 Follow these steps to find out how to start a blog and promote it online

-Are you a fitness professional and want to learn how start a blog?
+Are you a fitness professional and want to learn how to start a blog?
 Then you’ll find this guide useful.
-I understand, for some of you, starting a blog means getting out of your comfort zone.
+I understand, for some of you, that starting a blog means getting out of your comfort zone.
 But no need to worry.
 At Future Fit, we have a team of professional bloggers and specialist fitness trainers, so we have put our resources together and we want to show you the simplest way of starting a blog.

 You’ll learn how to start a blog today in 5 easy steps that’ll take about 10 to 15 minutes.

 Learn how to start a blog by following these simple steps:

 Note: we are going to recommend two hosting companies and don’t have any affiliation with these companies.

 Click here to start a blog with WordPress, then use this tutorial below for easy directions.